kevinzfjiang/rss-proxy-portal/README.md

 - Ensure SECRET_KEY and ADMIN_PASSWORD are set via environment variables.

+Settings & Configuration

+- Fetch interval can be configured in three ways:
+  1) Environment variable: `FETCH_INTERVAL_SECONDS` (in seconds)
+  2) CLI argument: `python rss_portal.py [port] [fetch_interval_seconds]`
+  3) Admin UI: Settings page at `http://localhost:8080/settings` (persists to DB)

+- The background fetcher reads the latest interval from the DB each cycle, so changes in Settings take effect across processes.

+Encoding Handling

+- The proxy preserves the source bytes and sets the response `Content-Type` with the correct `charset`.
+- Charset detection order: XML prolog `<?xml ... encoding="..."?>` > response header > apparent encoding > requests' encoding; default `utf-8`.
+- This avoids Chinese content being garbled when upstream serves `text/xml` without explicit charset.

 Password reset

 If you forget the admin password, you can reset it directly in the SQLite database.
 Then log in once to trigger an automatic upgrade to a secure hash, or change it via the UI.